Project Home Page

 (citations needed here)

-The surname was predominantly Hore in Devon, England and Hoare in other parts of Southwest England and far-eastern Ireland.
-Hoar became a predominant variation upon arrival in the USA in the 1600's.
-It is believed to have been pronounced H-aw-r in England and is still that way today in the Boston area.
-But those simply seeing the spelling later on seemed to have caused a pronunciation change over time to the more phonetically-looking way that rhymes with Door.
-Due to similarity with another term in more common use in the America's, this is likely the reason for the changes to other forms like Hoard.
-The pronunciation would explain the change to Harr by many in the late 1800's when written records and documents of people started becoming more predominant.
-There is an anecdotal citation that confirms this.
+During the middle ages, the surname was predominantly Hore in Devon, England and Hoare in other parts of Southwest England and far-eastern Ireland it appears.
+Hoar became a predominant variation upon arrival in the North America in the 1600's and beyond.
+It is believed to have been pronounced H-aw-r in England and is still that way today in the Boston and Maine area.
+But those simply seeing the spelling later on seemed to have caused a pronunciation change over time to the more phonetically-looking way that rhymes with Door and makes the H explicit.
+Due to similarity with another term in more common use in the America's, this is likely the reason for the more drastic changes to other forms like Hoard.
+The New England pronunciation would explain the change to Harr by many in the late 1800's when written records and documents of people started becoming more formal.
+There is an anecdotal citation that confirms this but much is written (especially on changed North American pronunciations) to do with leading H's being silent or not.
+(Think Herb as a spice versus a person's given name; or Where versus Who.)